hqywork/EntityFramework.wiki.Chinesize/Roadmap.md

 * Modelling
  * **Basic modelling** based on POCO entities with get/set properties.
 The common property types from the BCL are supported (int, string, etc.).
+ * **Built-in conventions** that build an initial model based on the shape of the entity classes.
+ * **Fluent API** allows you to override the OnModelCreating method on your context to further configure the model that was discovered by convention.
+ * **Data annotations** are attributes that can be added to your entity classes/properties and will influence the EF model (i.e. adding [Required] will let EF know that a property is required).
+ * **TPH inheritance pattern** allows entities in an inheritance hierarchy to be saved to a single table using a discriminator column to identify they entity type for a given record in the database.
  * **Relationships** between entities based on navigation and foreign key properties.
  * **Shadow state properties** (properties that are part of the model but do not have a corresponding property in the CLR class).
  * **Unique constraints and indexes** (and the ability to define a relationship that targets a unique constraint that is not the primary key).
- * **Built-in conventions** that build an initial model based on the shape of the entity classes.
  * **Model validation** that detects invalid patterns in the model and provides helpful error messages.
  * **Key value generation** including client-side generation and database generation.
  * **Relational: Table mapping** allows entities to be mapped to tables/columns.

 * Change Tracking
  * **Snapshot change tracking** based on recording the original values of an entity when it is retrieved from the database.
+ * **Notification change tracking** allows your entities to notify the change tracker when property values are modified.
  * **Accessing tracked state** of entities (via `DbContext.Entry` and `DbContext.ChangeTracker`).
  * **Attaching detached entities/graphs**.
 The new `DbContext.AttachGraph` API helps re-attach entities to a context in order to save new/modified entities.